 For large or small brands, engaging customer loyalty is always a big opportunity.
 How can you engage with your existing client base, get them to purchase from you again, create raving fans of your brand and ultimately brand advocates who act as free PR for you?
 This is low-hanging fruit that a lot of brands are missing out on.

-With Christmas discounting and January sales just around the corner, what is your advice for handling these potentially challenging high sales periods?
+With Christmas discounting and January sales just around the corner, what is your advice for handling these potentially challenging high-sales periods?

-There are plenty of ways to use promotional tactics and strategies without plastering flat discounts all over the website, but thinking strategically about when, how and where you’re offering these incentives to customers.
+There are plenty of ways to use promotional tactics and strategies without plastering flat discounts all over the website, but think strategically about when, how and where you’re offering these incentives to customers.
 Sometimes these could be email subscribers only, tiered discounts, or offering additional value in other ways.
 This is something I work closely with clients on, to increase their sales but ultimately to maintain profit for their brands.

 What are your top three predictions for the retail sector in 2022?

 Physical retail is not dead!
 It’s about experience, and continuing to engage and excite customers.
 As we’ve said, there are a lot of retailers who have left the high street in the past year, but there are also a lot of new ones who are investing heavily in the store experience.
-So, definitely watch out for those, who are creating new, experiential ways of shopping for customers, as those are the ones to be partnering with!
+So, watch out for those, who are creating new, experiential ways of shopping for customers, as those are the ones to be partnering with!

 Conscious consumerism is a big trend for the coming year.
 People are really thinking about when and how they spend their money, and are generally in one of two different camps.
-Some have money saved from the pandemic, who have not been spending as much and are now open to ‘splashing their cash’, keeping focus on socialising with friends and purchases for their own wellbeing.
+Some have money saved from the pandemic, have not been spending as much and are now open to ‘splashing their cash’, keeping focus on socialising with friends and purchases for their wellbeing.
 Others have been watching the pennies, showing a big shift in purchase habits and popular brands.
 The biggest opportunity for brands to harness the ‘conscious consumer’ is to think about the experience that they’re providing to the customer, not just about the product.
 What other value are they adding to their lives, to their experience, and can this be enhanced by collaborating with other brands with a similar audience?

 How people are using digital.
-People have been completely overwhelmed with how much information there is on digital in the last few years, but peoples’ attention span is dwindling, so they are spending even less time on social media; scrolling more quickly, so it’s more about how you can provide a deeper connection and experience, digitally, to your customers.
+People have been completely overwhelmed with how much information there is on digital in the last few years, but peoples’ attention spans are dwindling, so they are spending even less time on social media; scrolling more quickly, so it’s more about how you can provide a deeper connection and experience, digitally, to your customers.
 Stronger customer service opportunities and more in-depth events for smaller groups of people are big opportunities for brands to harness in the coming year.